ELCA Disaster Response - April 2017 Outreach

 WLLC Quilters - March 2017 Outreach

 In the month of March, your outreach gifts will go to support the work of our own "in house" outreach ministry, The WLLC Quilters!
-There are a few different kinds of quilted projects that this group makes and donates to people in need.
-"Quilts of Comfort" go to Legacy Emanuel Chaplains to distribute, and fleece blankets go to two different Children's Centers, and The Father's Heart and House of Zion; and a new project, "no-no's," are sent to Guatemala for mothers of new babies who have had surgeries and these quilted cuffs help to keep the child's hands out of his or her mouth while recovering from surgery.
+There are a few different kinds of quilted projects that this group creates together to donate to people in need.
+"Quilts of Comfort" go to Legacy Emanuel Chaplains to distribute, and fleece blankets go to two different Children's Centers, and The Father's Heart and House of Zion.
+A new project, "no-no's," are sent to Guatemala for mothers of new babies who have had surgeries and these quilted cuffs help to keep the child's hands out of his or her mouth while recovering from surgery.
 Donate money, new quilting fabric, or new fleece fabric.
 To give to our quilting ministry, please go to our online giving page.

 HOPE Food Pantry - February 2017 Outreach